About BSNC

 Investing in Our People

 BSNC is proud to invest in its shareholders and descendants.
 BSNC extends hiring preference to qualified shareholders, descendants and shareholder spouses as permitted under federal law.
-Currently, 46% of BSNC corporate employees are Alaska Native shareholders and descendants of BSNC.
+Currently, 38% of BSNC corporate employees are Alaska Native shareholders and descendants of BSNC.
 Additionally, 50% of BSNC’s executive leadership team are Alaska Native shareholders.
 100% of our elected board members are shareholders of BSNC and are Alaska Native.

 The BSNC Beringia Settlement Trust was created after the 2018 annual meeting of shareholders.
-Shareholders overwhelmingly voted to approve a resolution establishing the trust.
+Shareholders overwhelmingly voted to approve a resolution establishing the Trust.
 The purpose of a settlement trust is to provide for the health, education, cultural preservation and economic welfare of Alaska Native people and descendants who are the “beneficiaries” of the settlement trust.
 Funds or assets in the trust must be invested and managed to provide benefits to the beneficiaries.
 Distributions from the trust can be made on a tax-free basis.

 In addition to these benefits, BSNC provides Shareholder Bereavement Assistance in the amount of $2,500.
 The assistance is to help defray the cost of funeral expenses for an original BSNC shareholder, a lineal descendent of an original BSNC shareholder, or the spouse of a living original BSNC shareholder.

-Attaining Port Clarence
+Attaining Port Spencer

 Looking to a Bright Arctic Future